edrums/edrums.github.io/microdrum/setup/index.md

   window you will see a progress bar.
 Once it says "done uploading", a small LED labeled "L" on the right hand side of the board will be blinking.

-* If it is everything is working and we can move to the MicroDrum program.
+* If it is everything is working and we can move to the microDrum program.

 If you need pictures or additional instructions for what was done above, go [here](http://arduino.cc/en/guide/windows)

-### Step 4: Uploading the MicroDrum Firmware
+### Step 4: Uploading the microDrum Firmware

 * Make sure your Arduino is still connected.
 * Extract the "microDRUM_ConfigTool_v1.0.zip" and "microDRUM_Firmware_v1.0.zip".